MuYunyun/blog/BasicSkill/css/INHERITED_AND_NON-INHERITED.md

 The result is the border is only effected on `span` element, not `em`.
 Because the border is a non-inherited property, and there is no border property specified on the em, so the em get the border's initial value `none`.

-It mentioned much times about inherited value and non-inherited value above, and now we sort out properties which css property type is inherited value and which isn't.
+It mentioned much times about inherited value and non-inherited value above, and now we sort out css properties.

 ### Inherited Type